nesquena/rabl/README.md

 ### Related Libraries ###

-There are several libraries that either complement or extend the functionality of RABL:
+There are other libraries that can either complement or extend the functionality of RABL:

- * [grape-rabl](https://github.com/LTe/grape-rabl) - Allows rabl templates to be used with [grape](https://github.com/intridea/grape)
  * [gon](https://github.com/gazay/gon) - Exposes your Rails variables in JS with RABL support integrated.

 Let me know if there's any other related libraries not listed here.